MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cluster-service-fails-to-start.md

 ### Check the security policies that might affect the cluster node

-In the Group Policy Object Editor, these policy objects are located in the following folder:

-`Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment`
+In the Group Policy Object Editor, these policy objects are located in *Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment*.

 > [!NOTE]
 > To access the local security policy settings, select **Start**, type **local security policy**, and then select **Local Security Policy**.